Want to fish Bimini?

 No, not from a massage parlor… the fishing kind.
 Today when the monkey went to sleep I went out for one last round of fishing.
 The tide was a little better and the water just looked more… fishy.
 I managed my first fish while changing up my retrieve from super fast to super slow… evidently, slow and steady wins more than just the race.
 First fish of the day, a Leatherjack, about 12″ or so.
 Next, I saw a small log floating 50 feet off shore… fish were attacking it, hitting it over and over again.
 I got a cast out, slow retrieve and the smallest fish of the bunch hammered it… Jack Crevalle, about half a pound, little guy.

-As I was standing there, casting, retrieving, casting, retrieving, ya know… “fishing.”
-All of a sudden, I saw a tail going in front of me, swimming fast, about 5 feet in front of me… the forked tail was clearly visible and it was… um… massive… I’d guess 20 pounds… maybe more.
-Safe to say that my interest was peaked.
+So, I stood there, casting, retrieving, casting, retrieving, ya know… “fishing.”
+All of a sudden, I saw a tail cut through the murky water in front of me, swimming fast, about 5 feet from where I stood… the forked tail was clearly visible and it was… um… massive… I’d guess 20 pounds… maybe more.
+Safe to say my interest was peaked.

 Bait were popping, boils were sporadic, butt pretty frequent, but still… cast, retrieve, cast, retrieve.
 I was starting to think about heading back, hoping my daughter had slept during her nap and thinking it was a bit of a bummer than my jig clousers had not produced.